Workshop Session 2:

 Creating Change As An Organizer [SEC 354]

+Do you want to be part of the next generation of leaders?
 Want to fight for change in your community?
-What does it mean to be an organizer?
-Let's be so real... it's difficult to create change while also being a student.
-Join us to walk through stories and exercises to help you walk away with learning more about yourself and how to contribute to the movement of transformative change and justice.
+What does it mean to be an organizer in today’s world?
+Let's be so real... it's difficult to create change while also being a student with responsibilities.
+Join us to walk through stories and exercises to help you walk away with learning more about yourself and how to contribute to the movement of liberation and justice.

 Presenter: Kareena Salvi, Youth Engagement and Field Associate at APIAVote